tom-seddon/b2/doc/Overview.md

 make it larger.
 (This only affects the emulator UI, not the BBC display.)

+### Screenshot options

+`Correct aspect ratio` and `Filter display` have the same effect as the corresponding Display options, but apply to screenshots only.

 ### Sound options

 `BBC volume` controls BBC sound chip volume. `Disc volume` controls